 Small pink/red bumps

 First of all, you should use flea prevention medication year-round.
-(Even though fleas are more prevalent in certain months, they can live and reproduce indoors all year.)
+Even though fleas are more prevalent in certain months, they can live and reproduce indoors all year and are very hard to get rid of once they have a hold.
 Both topical and oral preventative flea meds are available without a prescription.

 They sure can.
 There are two types of allergy tests that vets com use for dogs and cats:

 The RAST test (short for “radioallergosorbent”) is a simple blood test that your vet will use to determine which antigens your dog is allergic to.
-RAST tests are moderately effective, but they have been known to result in false positives from time to time.
+RAST tests are moderately accurate, but they have been known to result in false positives from time to time.
+While these can be beneficial for some pet parents due to lower cost and ability to be performed by your regular vet, it’s important to remember that this is not the most accurate way to determine a pet’s allergy triggers.

 Intradermal skin testing is widely considered the gold standard in veterinary allergy testing.
-Performed under sedation, this procedure involves the subcutaneous injection of dozens of different allergens into your pet’s skin.
-While an intradermal skin test is more accurate and comprehensive than an RAST test, it's generally only performed by a veterinary dermatology specialist — and it’s a bit pricey without pet insurance.
+Performed under sedation, this procedure involves the subcutaneous injections of dozens of different allergens into your pet’s skin.
+While an intradermal skin test is more accurate and comprehensive than an RAST test, it's generally only performed by a veterinary dermatology specialist.

-If prevention and precaution haven’t proven effective, it’s time to take more aggressive measures.
+If prevention and precaution haven’t proven effective, it’s time to take more active measures.
 A number of different treatments can help alleviate or cure your pet’s allergy symptoms.

 Then there are the big guns:

-Immunotherapy: Allergen immunotherapy (AIT), also called “hyposensitization," involves a series of allergy shots (or oral drops) that gradually expose your pet to greater amounts of allergens, bolstering their immune system over time.
+Immunotherapy: Allergen immunotherapy (AIT), also called “hyposensitization," involves a series of allergy shots (or oral drops) that gradually expose your pet to greater amounts of allergens over time, bolstering their immune system over time.
 This process has proven extremely effective, but it can take a long time to see results — and it’s costly.

-When it comes to your pet’s allergies, you’ve got plenty of treatment options available.
-Comprehensive insurance and preventative care coverage can help you pay for many of them.
+When it comes to your pet’s allergies, you’ve got plenty of treatment and preventative care options available.
+Comprehensive pet insurance can help you pay for many of them.